executablebooks/sphinx-external-toc/README.md

 This root file will be set as the [`master_doc`](https://www.sphinx-doc.org/en/master/usage/configuration.html#confval-master_doc).
 :::

-Document files can then have a `subtrees` key - denoting a list of individual toctrees for that document - and in-turn each subtree should have a `items` key - denoting a list of children links, that are one of:
+Document files can then have a `subtrees` key - denoting a list of individual toctrees for that document - and in-turn each subtree should have a `entries` key - denoting a list of children links, that are one of:

 - `file`: path to a single document file in Unix format,  with or without the file extension (as for `root`)
 - `glob`: path to one or more document files *via* Unix shell-style wildcards (similar to [`fnmatch`](https://docs.python.org/3/library/fnmatch.html), but single stars don't match slashes.)